Sigmmma/c20/src/content/h2/tools/h2v-ek/h2v-sapien/readme.md

 * <kbd>Middle mouse</kbd>+<kbd>F6</kbd>: Erase all _spawned_ actors, e.g. those created with `ai_place`.

 # editor_init.txt
-At startup, H2Sapien will load `editor_init.txt` if present in the same folder.
+At startup, H2V Sapien will load `editor_init.txt` if present in the same folder.
 This file can contain console commands, one per line, which are executed automatically for you.
 For example:

 ```inittxt
 error_geometry_hide_all